nharms-awi/MarMic-Git-Workshop-2024/workshop/09_Advanced Topics.md

 /vendor/*.js
 ```

-By using `.gitignore`, you can make sure that only relevant files are included in the repository, which can make it easier to manage and collaborate on the project.

 ### README.md

-The `README.md` file is used to provide a brief overview of the repository and its contents.
-This can include information such as the purpose of the project, how to install and use it, and the available features.
+The README.md file provides a brief overview of the repository and its contents.
+Written in Markdown, it explains the project's purpose, installation instructions, usage guidelines, and features.

-`README.md` files are written in Markdown, a lightweight markup language that makes it easy to format text with headings, lists, links, and other formatting options.
-This allows you to provide a clear and easy-to-read documentation for your project.

-It's a good practice to include a `README.md` file in the root directory of your repository as it makes it easy for anyone who comes across your repository to understand what it is and how it can be used.

-Here is an example of a simple `README.md` file:
+Example README.md:

 ```markdown
 # My Project